-Topographic information for the subject site was obtained from a conceptual grading plan provided by Hall & Foreman, Inc. Based on this plan, the maximum site elevation of 1091.0 feet mean sea level (msl) is located in the northeast corner of the site and the minimum site elevation of 1079.0 feet msl is located in the southwest corner of the site.
-The site slopes downward to the south at a gradient of less than $2\pm$ percent.
-The overall topographic relief of the site is approximately 12 feet.
+Topographic information for the subject site was obtained from Hall & Foreman, Inc. Based on this plan, the maximum site elevation of 1094.0 feet mean sea level (msl) is located in the northwest corner of the site and the minimum site elevation of 1073.0 feet msl is located in the southeast corner of the site.
+A 4 to 5 foot high soil berm is present along the northern property line.
+Excluding the berm, the site generally slopes downward to the southeast at a gradient of less than $2\pm$ percent.